Valmohaugen/SC-Quantathon-v1-2024/README.md

 # SC Quantathon v1 2024: DoraHacks Challenge

-This repository is the home for the SC Quantathon v1 2024 DoraHacks challenge, a quantum data-generation and simulation benchmarking workflow for producing large-scale qubit datasets across multiple simulation methods, with post-processing, analysis, and a structured, extensible pipeline.
+This repository is the home for the SC Quantathon v1 2024 DoraHacks challenge, a quantum random number generator and simulation benchmarking workflow for producing large-scale qubit datasets across multiple simulation methods, with post-processing, analysis, and a structured, extensible pipeline.

  ## Features